0xPolygon/polygon-docs/docs/zkEVM/architecture/zkprover/memory-sm.md

 The trace of the Memory SM must check that the writes are done according to their step and that reads provide the correct words according also to their step.

-In order to implement these checks, the execution trace of the Memory SM sorts all the memory operations; firstly by $\texttt{addr}$, and secondly by $\texttt{step}$, as shown in the above table. **This ordering is referred to as the topology of the Memory SM**.
+In order to implement these checks, the execution trace of the Memory SM sorts all the memory operations; firstly by $\texttt{addr}$, and secondly by $\texttt{step}$, as shown in the above table.
+This ordering is referred to as the topology of the Memory SM.

 Finally, we will need to add a few more columns to ensure that the memory execution trace goes exactly across all the ordered writes and reads of the Main SM, with writes storing the provided values and with reads not changing the previous value of the word.